pacopepe1000/Python-3-Complete-MasterClass/README.md

 # Python-3-Complete-MasterClass

+These programs were developed as practice during the "Python-3-Complete-Masterclass".
+Great course!

 List of programs

 1) Scientific Calculator: A very basic scientific calculator that performs arithmetic operations using the "math" module, it has no graphic UI and minimal error handling.